 The visitors levelled things with back-to-back points as the game reached the 10-minute mark.

 The Lilies then shot themselves three clear once again when Jack Sheridan found the net following a beautiful attacking move.
 A sweeping switch of play and fast hands brought the ball to Gerry Keegan who beat his man and accelerated towards goal.
-The Celbridge forward drew attention and created space for the man he offloaded to Jack Sheridan who in turn blasted the ball into the back of the net.

 Gerry Keegan followed his assist with a brilliant point to give Kildare a 2-3 to 0-5 lead after 13 minutes.

-The Lilies maintained that three point lead until first half injury-time when referee Brian Keon found extra seconds from somewhere which the visitors made use of.
+The Lilies maintained that three point lead until first half injury-time when referee Brian Keon found extra seconds from somewhere, which the visitors made use of.

 A Senan Dunford point with the final play of the half made this 2-8 to 0-12 at half-time in favour of The Lilies.
 It was a scrap in the opening half and one that the Kildare players approached with no fear and instead absolutely relished the prospect, and they were well worth their half-time lead.